Content Warning:

 “Now, Mel!”

 Chuck pushed her, and the smaller of the coyotes leaped after Mel.
 Todd dove at the coyote with a blow that sent it whimpering and rolling into the storm.
-As if knowing something distracted him, the larger coyote leaped onto Todd.
-Its fangs dug deep, and blood spilled around the coyote’s lips.
-I couldn’t move.
-We were going to die, and I couldn’t stop it.
-Chuck grabbed my arm and pulled me after him.
+As if knowing something distracted him, the larger coyote leaped at Todd’s legs.
+Its fangs dug deep into his right calf, and blood spilled around the coyote’s lips.
+Todd kicked his leg, but it didn’t let go.

-“Todd will catch up with us.”
+“Todd will catch up.”

 I’d lost sight of Mel for a minute, and we came up to her at a slow trot.
 Mel braced her arm against her side and was still crying.
 Chuck grabbed her good arm and was dragging both of us at this point.